acforrester/EconFreedom/README.md

 # About

-`EconFreedom` contains the economic freedom scores for countries and US states from two sources: 1) the Economic Freedom of the World (EFW) and
+`EconFreedom` contains the economic freedom scores for countries and US states from two sources:
+1. Economic Freedom of the World (EFW)
-2) the Economic Freedom of North America (EFNA) reports.
+2. Economic Freedom of North America (EFNA)

 [Installation](#installation) <br> [Datasets](#datasets)